gpreviatti/github-copilot-tools/README.md

 # github-copilot-tools

-This repository was created with to store prompts, instructions and models to use on github copilot inside the github project folder
+This repository was created to store prompts, instructions and models to use on github copilot inside the github project folder